 Many private lenders, including large traditional and small community banks, credit unions and alternative online lenders, offer student loan refinancing.
 When you refinance your loans, the lender pays off your current balances and issues you a new loan — ideally, you wind up with a lower rate or better terms than you had.

 Refinancing can be a helpful, money-saving choice.
-In addition, if you’re consolidating multiple student loans into one, that strategy can make managing monthly payments easier.
+In addition, if you’re consolidating multiple federal student loans into one, that strategy can make managing monthly payments easier.

 However, if you refinance federal student loans with a private lender, you may lose out on certain federal benefits, so consider the pros and cons carefully.
 You’ll also want to shop for lenders, as your new loan’s terms, interest rate and other features will vary based on your creditworthiness and your choice of lender.